bloopgames/toodle/docs/examples/jumbo-textures.md

 ::: warning

-This is a new feature.
-Please let us know if you encounter issues when using jumbo textures and `toodle.JumboQuad`.
 Custom shaders expecting uvs to range from 0 to 1 will not work correctly.

 :::